NBISweden/single-cell_sib_scilifelab_2021/README.md

 ***

-This course will take place in person in Rånäs Castle, situated close to Stockholm, with rules in accordance with the COVID-19 situation (masks, distance and hands hygiene).
+This course will take place ONLINE in accordance with the COVID-19 situation.

-IMPORTANT: If the situation at the beginning of August showed that it is impossible to organize this event in person, it would be switched to an online event and the registration fee would be reduced to that of regular courses (around 55 euros / day).
+IMPORTANT: If the situation at the beginning of August showed that it is impossible to organise this event in person, it would be switched to an online event and the registration fee would be reduced to that of regular courses (around 55 euros / day).

 <br/>